-In Job 1 we are told that God allowed Satan to test the supposition that Job only acted righteously because he was rewarded for doing so.
-Limited only by not being allowed to harm his life, the devil moved to destroy all that Job owned and loved.
+In Job 1, we are told that God allowed Satan to test the supposition that Job only acted righteously because he was rewarded for doing so.
+Limited only by not being allowed to harm his life, the devil moved to destroy all that Job owned and kill those he loved.
 One of his targets was Job's seven sons and three daughters.

-On the third day after the mass circumcision, Jacob's sons Simeon and Levi enter the city and murder ALL the men (including Shechem).
+On the third day after the mass circumcision, Jacob's sons Simeon and Levi enter the city and murder all the men (including Shechem).
 Simeon and Levi's descendants are foretold, by a dying Jacob, to be scattered among the rest of Israel as punishment for their violent behavior (Genesis 49).

 The children of Israel multiplied greatly after they migrated to Egypt from Canaan (Exodus 1:1 - 7).
 They soon grew larger in number than the Egyptians.
 Pharaoh, in an attempt to curtail the further growth of Israel's power, ordered all midwives who helped deliver their babies to murder any male child that came out of the womb.

 Grasping at greatness

 Abimelech, one of Gideon's many sons, thought he deserved to rule over God's people (Judges 9).
-After convincing the men of Shechem of his "greatness" they offer him seventy pieces of silver from a local pagan temple.
-Abimelech uses the money to hire men to murder sixty-nine of his seventy brothers (Jotham, the youngest, escapes).
-Soon after this horrific event he is considered, by many, to be Israel’s king.
-After he rules for just three years the people of Shechem rise up against their king.
-Their efforts, however, are in vain as Abimelech (who now has a mass of supporters) slaughters most of the city's inhabitants.
+After convincing the men of Shechem of his "greatness," they offer him seventy pieces of silver from a local pagan temple.
+Abimelech then uses the money to hire men to murder sixty-nine of his seventy brothers (Jotham, the youngest, escapes)!
+Soon after this horrific event he is considered not only a Judge in Israel but also possibly its first human king (Judges 9:6, 16).